attharmirza/SittingHunWebsite/_projects/juvenile-detention.markdown

   asset: "/uploads/Screen%20Shot%202018-02-27%20at%2010.30.44%20PM%20(2).png"
   style: Float
 - type: Text
+  asset:
-  asset: A lot of the challenge around this project involved paving new ground.
+  text: A lot of the challenge around this project involved paving new ground.
 Nobody
     around me had ever done anything like this before, so I had to learn and innovate as it developed.
   style: None
 - type: Text
+  asset:
-  asset: The project involved side-by-side equirectangular footage stitched from two
+  text: The project involved side-by-side equirectangular footage stitched from two
     separate videos, as seen below.
 To composite animated characters into these environments, I recreated them and the VR camera in Blender and used multiple render passes to composite everything.